7 Proven Ways to Recover Deleted Files from External Hard Drive

 Step 4.
 Type attrib -h -r -s /s /d G:*.*. and press Enter.
 Please replace G: with the drive letter of your external hard drive

 Step 1.
-Download and install Window File Recovery from Microsoft Store and then open it.
+Download and install Windows File Recovery from the Microsoft Store.
+Then, open it.

 Step 2.
 Open CMD and run as administrator.
 Enter commands based on the following format and example: